Ryman/rust-skeptic/README.md

 ```
 <code>```</code>

-*Note: GitHub doesn't understand `rust,ignore` and will not syntax the above as Rust.
+*Note: GitHub doesn't understand comma-separated words, like `rust,ignore`, and will not syntax the above as Rust.
 If anybody knows how to work around this let me know.*

 `should_panic` causes the test to only pass if it terminates because of a `panic!()`.